Instructor: Gil Broza

 Microtesting.
 Commonly called “unit testing”, this is the art and science of writing focused, quick, extremely low-level tests against your code to prove that it does what you think it ought to do.
 By writing many of these microtests against your code, you will be able to develop it predictably, introduce far fewer defects, and spend a lot less time debugging now and later.

 Many programmers automate their unit tests these days, and often fall into the trap of the brittle tests — tests that are difficult to change and sensitive to production code changes.
-You will learn how to write proper, robust, reliable microtests and how to keep them that way.
+You will learn how to write proper, robust, valuable microtests and how to keep them that way.

 Having studied basic application of code smells, refactoring, microtesting and TDD, we will work on “big code problems”: